 These contrasting methodological models are particularly relevant for analysis of the differences between countries in the extent of non-employment by women.
-If there are differences between countries in such "cultural" dimensions as social norms about the proper locus of care for young children and the relative importance of paid work and family life in the definition of personal identity, then these may be the primary determinants of differences in female workforce participation.
+If there are differences between countries in such social norms as the proper locus of care for young children and the relative importance of paid work and family life in the definition of personal identity, then these cultural differences may be the primary determinants of differences in female workforce participation.
 Hakim (2000) is an example of the sociologists who have tried to explain the evolution of female attitudes to "home-centred" and "work-centred" models of identity.
-If national societies can evolve differently in these dimensions, then one can ask (without necessarily having to model differences in the income tax and social policy regimes) a question such as: "What would the German distribution of income look like if German women had similar attitudes to workforce participation as American women, but faced the same labour market incentives as they now do?".
+If national societies evolve differently in these dimensions, then it is sensible to ask (without necessarily having to model differences in the income tax and social policy regimes) a question such as: "What would the German distribution of income look like if German women had similar attitudes to workforce participation as North American women, but faced the same labour market incentives as they now do?9.